EmmanuelDemey/trainings-v2/site/README.md

 - **JavaScript** — the deck has no quiz slides, so the questions are written in `../scripts/quizzes/javascript.mjs`, against the chapter each workshop follows.

-A workshop absent from `QUIZ_SOURCES` simply gets no quiz and no correction page — the Vue final project teaches nothing new, so there is nothing to recall.
+A workshop absent from `QUIZ_SOURCES` simply gets no quiz and no correction page.

 The form is emitted as **raw HTML inside a Markdown page** ([`scripts/quiz-render.mjs`](scripts/quiz-render.mjs)), which forbids a blank